All eyes on the Fed: Three things to watch for today

 But if the Fed starts to become concerned about inflation pressures at a time when the economy is at full employment, an increase in the pace of rate hikes could make it harder for Trump to achieve his goals.

-While Trump was personally critical of Yellen during the presidential campaign, accusing her of favouring low rates to help the Democrats, he has been silent on the Fed since winning the election.
+While Trump was personally critical of Yellen during the presidential campaign, accusing her of favouring low rates to help the Democrats, he’s been silent on the Fed since winning the election.
 And members of his economic team, including Treasury Secretary Steven Mnuchin, have spoken of their desire to work with the Fed.Report Typo/Error